When is Mrs Brown’s Boys on TV this Christmas?

 Becoming a member of the likes of Strictly Come Dancing and Physician Who, one of many newer additions to the BBC’s Christmas particular pantheon is Mrs Brown’s Boys.

-The long-running comedy collection, which stars Brendan O’Carroll because the Irish mammy Agnes Brown, is an enormous rankings performer with roughly seven million folks watching final yr’s festive specials.
+The long-running comedy sequence, which stars Brendan O’Carroll because the Irish mammy Agnes Brown, is a giant scores performer with roughly seven million folks watching final yr’s festive specials.

 Right here’s all the pieces we learn about what’s in retailer this time round…